huitema/quicmpath/draft-huitema-quic-mpath-req.md

 To prevent such risks, the multipath extensions should use pretty much the same packet header formats as QUIC V1.
-(The experiment described in [@?I-D.deconinck-multipath-quic] does not meet this requirement.)
+(The experiment described in [@?I-D.deconinck-multipath-quic] was not attempting to meet this requirement.)

 ## Error Detection

 In QUIC, errors are detected by observing holes in the received acknowledgements.
 A packet will be declared lost if it is not acknowledged by the receiver, while later transmitted packets are.
-We could design multicast extensions to operate error detection either separately on each path, or globally on the entire set of paths.
+We could design multipath extensions to operate error detection either separately on each path, or globally on the entire set of paths.